 Vienna Sightseeing.
 Since Stephansdom is Austria’s symbol of national identity you will eventually come across St. Stephen’s Cathedral.
 What’s more, the gothic church on Stephansplatz is right at the epicenter of Wien’s city centre.

 In fact, Stephansdom is more than 900 years old.
 We call it ‘Steffl’ and most of us adore it: the gothic interiors, the glazed roof tiles, even the catacombs.
-Our school children collect donations.
-We listen to ‘radio Stephansdom’ and our favourite sweets brand Manner chose Stephansdom as its logo.
+While our school children regularly collect donations we adults listen to ‘radio Stephansdom’.
+Not to mention that our favourite sweets brand Manner chose Stephansdom as its logo.
 During classical concerts I think the church ambiente really shines.
 To find out more what to do there visit my tips for Stephansdom.

 Vienna Sightseeing.
 I have known the Austrian National Library since I toured this baroque architecture gem with my school.
 Then I came back as a student to use it for research.
 Imagine thousands of precious volumes nesting in high galleries under domes of colourful frescoes.
 Smell antique paper and polished wood – irresistible.

 Whenever I am around, I try to re-visit the library, as many other travellers do, to see its gorgeous State Hall, full of ancient leather-bound books sitting on large wooden galleries under marble columns and vibrant baroque frescoes.

 Read my review of the Austrian National Library.

 Vienna Sightseeing.
 Does ‘Eugene of Savoy’ ring a bell with you?
 Even if it doesn’t do visit his apartment.
 Some 330 years ago, Imperial military commander Prince Eugene shaped European history.
 He lived and worked in that spectacular Beletage apartment in the city centre.
 The salons have been recently renovated and are breath taking.
 UPDATE: As of November 2017 the winter palace has closed its doors for the public.